 What are the reporting requirements?

-Each project team needs to provide three short updates about their work during the duration of their project, and to produce a mini case story when their project is coming to an end.
+Each project team needs to provide updates about their work during the duration of their project, and to produce a mini case story when their project is coming to an end.
 Receipts are also required for purchases made using EXPLORE funding.

 What other commitments are there?